neuroforgede/pg_auto_failover_ansible/README.md

 When upgrading, please follow this procedure:

+When upgrading from a version <= 1.3:

-1. run the `postgres_cluster_servers_upgrade_to_1.4.yml` playbook to upgrade to the version you want to upgrade to
+1. run the `postgres_cluster_upgrade_pre_1.4.yml` playbook with extra-vars `--extra-vars='{"postgresql_new_pg_auto_failover_version": "1.4"}'` to upgrade to the version you want to upgrade to
 2. update the inventory to reflect the new pg_auto_failover version

+When upgrading from a version >= 1.4:

-NOTE: starting at 1.4 pg_auto_failover has a new upgrade scheme, it is possible that we will simply have one file, e.g. `postgres_cluster_servers_upgrade_after_1.4.yml`, that would require passing in a version number.
-We will update this readme once this becomes relevant (current version is 1.4).
+- NOTE: starting at 1.4 pg_auto_failover has a new upgrade scheme, we will provide a playbook to facilitate upgrades once a version > 1.4 is out.
+The procedure will be similar.

 ## Testing